woossi0/suite/docs/usermanual/source/processing/processes/vector/centroid.rst

 -----------

 The ``gs:Centroid`` process takes a feature collection and returns a point feature collection containing the centroids of the geometries of the input features.
-Feature attributes names and values are preserved unchanged.
+Feature attributes names and values remain unchanged.

 The `centroid <http://en.wikipedia.org/wiki/Centroid>`_ of a geometry is defined for all geometry types (Point, Line and Polygon).
 It is equal to the geometric center of all points contained in the geometry.

-Note that the centroid point does not necessarily lie within the geometry (for instance, the centroid of a C-shaped polygon lies outside the polygon).
+.. note:: The centroid point does not necessarily lie within the geometry, for example the centroid of a C-shaped polygon lies outside the polygon.

 .. figure:: img/centroid.png

    *Centroids of a MultiPoint, LineString, and two Polygons*

-Centroids can be used to provide a representative point for features.
-Geospatial use cases include distance analysis and label placement.
+Centroids can provide a representative point for features, with typical use cases including distance analysis and label placement.

 Inputs and outputs
 ------------------

-This process accepts :ref:`processing.processes.formats.fcin` and returns :ref:`processing.processes.formats.fcout`.
+``gs:Centroid`` accepts :ref:`processing.processes.formats.fcin` and returns :ref:`processing.processes.formats.fcout`.

 Inputs
 ^^^^^^